General

 Under New York law, individuals have the right to use force to defend themselves or others if they reasonably believe it is necessary to prevent imminent physical harm.
 The use of force must be proportionate to the threat faced, and deadly force can only be justified in limited circumstances.
 It is crucial to note that the law specifies the duty to retreat, which means that individuals are required to make reasonable efforts to avoid the need for force before resorting to self-defense.

-See also How Long Is New York New York Broadway
+See also Where Is Binghamton New York

 The determination of whether self-defense was justified in a particular case depends on the specific circumstances and facts.
 Factors such as the threat level, the actions and intentions of the aggressor, and the individual’s reasonable belief in the need for self-defense are taken into account.
 It is essential to consult with legal professionals familiar with New York’s self-defense laws to fully understand the nuances and implications of these legal standards.